-At Brown, a pod is a small group of approximately 6 students who associate with each other based on agreed upon shared practices.
+At Brown, a pod is a stable group of five people or less, or the number of their immediate room, suite or apartment mates.
 Students on and off campus are strongly encouraged to develop a single pod from individuals among their community, friend groups or teammates.
 Pods can be used in conjunction with other primary prevention strategies such as masks, hand washing and physical distancing to reduce the spread of COVID-19 while also addressing our needs for connection and social well-being.

 A pod is a small group (~6) of students who associate with each other based on agreed upon, shared practices.
 Pods are a primary prevention strategy to be used in conjunction with other primary prevention strategies (masks, hand washing, physical distancing) to reduce the spread of COVID-19 in our community while maintaining social connection.
 A pod is effectively your trusted “household” while you are at Brown.

 The use of pods can limit the spread of infection on campus and make it easier to identify people who have been exposed to the virus should a student test positive for COVID-19.
 Pods can also address our needs for connection and social well-being while recognizing the overall physical distancing necessary to keep our communities safe.

 This is strongly discouraged.
 If students join more than one pod, it will be much easier for infection to spread within the University community.

 Yes.
 When you first arrive at Brown, there will be a two-week Quiet Period during which you will need to wear masks and remain socially distanced around everyone, including your pod-mates.
 Any time that quarantine or isolation is required you will need to wear a mask and stay socially distanced from your pod-mates.

 No, pods are not assigned or monitored by the University.
 It is recommended that you develop your pod from among your community, friend group or teammates.
 Health empowerment tools (more information below) will available to all students as a guide for creating and maintaining pods.